golden-pan/GhostMoney-MvM-TF2/README.md

 - Automatic anti-stuck system
   Kills the player if the teleporter is not reached in time or teleport fails

-- Info popups for state/status feedback
+- Info popups for state/status feedback - can be disabled
-  Can be disabled

 - Detects wave fail/success and restart votes
   Restores previously active states